General Information

 Color ranges from nearly blonde to this dark golden coat.

-The original cross was of a yellow-coloured dog, Nous, with a Tweed Water Spaniel bitch, Belle.
+The original cross was of a yellow-colored dog, Nous, with a Tweed Water Spaniel bitch, Belle.
 The Tweed Water Spaniel is now extinct but was then common in the border country.
 Majoribanks had purchased Nous on 1865 from an unregistered litter of otherwise black wavy-coated Retriever pups.
 In 1868, this cross produced a litter that included four bitch pups.
-These four became the basis of a breeding program which included Red Setter, sandy-coloured Bloodhound, St Johns Water Dog of Newfoundland , Springer Spaniel, and two more wavy-coated black Retrievers.
+These four became the basis of a breeding program that included Red Setter, sandy-colored Bloodhound, St Johns Water Dog of Newfoundland, Springer Spaniel, and two more wavy-coated black Retrievers.
 The bloodline was also inbred and selected for trueness to Majoribanks’ idea of the ultimate hunting dog.
 This vision included a more vigorous and powerful dog than previous retrievers but that would still be exceptionally good with people and thus gentle and trainable.
 Russian sheepdogs are not mentioned in these records, nor are any other working dog breeds.
 The ancestry of the Golden Retriever is all sporting dogs, in line with Majoribanks’ goals.

 Golden Retrievers were first accepted for registration by the Kennel Club of England in 1903, as ‘Flat Coats – Golden’.
 They were first exhibited in 1908, and in 1911 were recognized as a breed described as ‘Retriever (Golden and Yellow)’.
 In 1913, the Golden Retriever Club was founded.
 The breed name was officially changed to Golden Retriever in 1920.

 The Hon.
 Archie Majoribanks took a Golden Retriever to Canada in 1881, and registered Lady with the American Kennel Club (AKC) in 1894.
 These are the first records of the breed in these two countries.
-The breed was first registered in Canada in 1927, and the Golden Retriever Club of Ontario , now the Golden Retriever Club of Canada, was formed in 1958.
+The breed was first registered in Canada in 1927, and the Golden Retriever Club of Ontario, now the Golden Retriever Club of Canada, was formed in 1958.

 The AKC recognized the breed in 1932, and in 1938 the Golden Retriever Club of America was formed.